 In the Scott (2012) benthic study, Area D3 was also sampled.
 Results suggest that the benthic community within the expansion Area D3 is not unique or uncommon to the Long Beach Island region.
 Most of the species collected were smaller species with adults reaching sizes less than 2 cm in length and have life history characteristics that will allow for quick recovery after a dredging disturbance.
-The dominant epifauna species were the small sessile, tunicate, Ascidiacea, and the small Spirorbis corrugatus both of which attach themselves to coarse sand particles.
-The dominant infauna taxa were also small, fast growing species including the polychaete worm Polygordius spp., the syllid worm Parapionosyllis longicirrata, oligochaete worms, and the small tanaid crustacean Tannaissus psammophilus.
+The dominant epifauna species were the small sessile, tunicate, Ascidiacea, and the small Spirorbis corrugates, both of which attach themselves to coarse sand particles.
+The dominant infauna taxa were also small, fast growing species including the polychaete worm Polygordius spp., the syllid worm

-Densities of the adult surf clam have been declining since 1997, as documented by the NJDEP adult surf clam surveys collected annually throughout the region.
+Parapionosyllis longicirrata, oligochaete worms, and the small tanaid crustacean Tannaissus psammophilus.

+The NJDEP Department of Shellfisheries has conducted annual stratified random surf clam sampling along the New Jersey coast out to the three mile territorial limit offshore from Shark River Inlet south to Cape May since 1988.
+Typical sampling years collected from 250 to 330 stations.
+Versar (2008) was contracted by PCOE to compile the NJDEP surf clam data to enable the PCOE to select potential sand borrow sites in areas that would minimize impacts to surf clams.
+Versar (2008) compared surf clam densities in three strata.
+Average surf clam densities were consistently lower in the outermost strata (2-3 miles offshore) relative to the middle strata (1-2 miles offshore) and were generally highest in the inshore strata (0-1 mile offshore).
+Densities of the adult surf clam have been declining since 1997 in all three strata, as documented by the NJDEP adult surf clam surveys, but appear to drop off precipitously in the outermost sampling zone.
 However, juvenile-sized clams were collected from the borrow areas, indicating that this region continues to contain a habitat conducive to surf clam recruitment.
 In Area D3, the majority of juvenile clams were collected at stations located along the southern end of the borrow area.
-Recruitment of clams in dredged areas continues to be similar to areas that are undredged.
+The Scott (2012) study showed that recruitment of clams in dredged areas continues to be similar to areas that are not dredged.
 Juvenile surf clams collected from the dredged area D1 were similar to Area D2 which has not been dredged.

 Benthic community differences detected by cluster analysis results were associated with sediment microhabitat differences detected within the region.
 Although all of the stations sampled were classified as sand stations, differences in the size of sand particles were detected amongst the stations.
 Some stations within Area D1, D2, and D3 contained a higher percentage of coarse to gravel sized particles, some had more of a mix of medium to coarse sand, while others had a predominance of fine sand sediments.
-Although these differences are important for documentation of benthic community composition, the differences detected within these sediment habitats is not unique to the area.
+Although these differences are important for documentation of benthic community composition, the differences detected within these sediment habitats are not unique to the area.